 For data centers, it is more than knowing what’s currently happening.
 Administrators should also explore the future possibilities that might risk the equipment.
 While servers with higher temperatures operate more efficiently, a single mistake could turn into a catastrophe.
 Rack temperature sensors will let you know if the environment is still favorable to the equipment ensuring a catastrophe-free data center.

 Although servers have built-in cooling and ventilation systems, their reliability still depends on the environment’s condition.
 Moreover, each of them has different heat tolerances.
 This means the cooling demand of every single piece of equipment or rack could hardly be known.

-Fortunately, proper placement of sensors can be a solution.
-In rack temperature monitoring, sensors that are placed on the most appropriate location will deliver the most accurate result.
+Fortunately, the proper placement of sensors can be a solution.
+In rack temperature monitoring, sensors that are placed in the most appropriate location will deliver the most accurate result.
 When installing, it is important to place them closer to the points that you want to measure.
-It should also be noted to avoid the direct airflow entering and leaving the equipment.
+It should also be noted to avoid direct airflow entering and leaving the equipment.
 These areas experience fluctuation most often.

 There are three different models for placing temperature sensors according to ASHRAE.
 These are managing the space, setting up space, and troubleshooting the space.
 The rack recommends placing a minimum of 6 sensors or more for a high-density data center.
 They are located at the top, bottom, middle, and back.
 The sensors on the back aim to monitor inlet and outlet air temperature.
 For Gartner, temperature sensors can be placed at three points in the rack.
 These are the bottom front, top front, and top back of the rack, which has the highest temperature.